 Allows you to pause applications when you need the CPU back.
 Err, okay…

 Here’s a cool fun little app reminiscent of 80’s TV show Whiz Kids and later messing around on my Amiga.
-It basically lets you talk into your computer whereby it will adjust the waveforms so you sound different.
+It basically lets you talk into your computer whereby it will adjust the wave-forms so you sound different.
 Like a chipmunk, Darth Vader, a robot, on the telephone, on an old radio, like a bad sci-fi movie, a sore throat or a mouse.
 You can also record the audio for later mixing up in GarageBand.
 Good fun and if the next version includes configurable effects I might have to actually buy a copy.

-Note taking and organising application.
+Note taking and organizing application.

 What appears to be a minimalist browser on top of the WebKit/Safari engine.